systematic-magic/AgingPubMed/research_papers_html.rst

 	- Proper nouns should have correct capitalization when title is not formatted in all caps.

-	- It’s OK if capitalization of title does not match PubMed.
+	- It’s OK if capitalization of title does not match PubMed/original article.

 16.2.2.
 Check that title is followed by a period (.).
 There should be a space after period.